siddhartha-gadgil/automating-mathematics/content/posts/integrating-ai-lean.md

 * The creative element in the solution is the moves that White makes, in particular often the first move.
 * The moves have to be legal - while not really an issue for chess players this has to be verified for AI moves.
-* We have to consider all responses of Black, and suggest moves in each of these cases.
+* We have to consider all responses of Black, and suggest moves in response for each of these cases.
 * We must again verify that these are legal.
 * As the problem is mate in two moves we must verify that we really have checkmates - this is a case where even a human may make an error.
-* We also have to ensure that all cases are covered, i.e., all responses by Black.
+* We also have to ensure that all cases are covered, i.e., we consider all legal moves by Black.
 * However, in practice considering many responses, which are obviously bad moves can be avoided:
   * Many moves will be of the nature where Black is not responding to the threat, say moving a piece away from the scene of action.
-The same move by white will work in all these cases.
+The same second move by white will work in all these cases.
   * Automation, without any intuition/creativity, may be able to show White winning in many cases (without an excess of bute force).

 In this flow, Lean Prover can help in various ways.

 * Firstly, verify that all moves made by White are legal.
 * Verify all cases are considered, or split into cases so each case becomes a separate goal.
-* If the puzzle is easy at some stage, perhaps in some case, solve it.
+* If the puzzle is easy at some stage solve it.
+This often applies to what remains to be solved/shown in some case.
-* The latter can be guided by specifying a tactic and even some hints.
+* Automated solutions can be guided by specifying a tactic and even some hints.
 * Once a solution is given in the non-trivial cases, complete the easy cases with automation.
   * This can be guided with a tactic and some hints.
   * In particular if the same move works for all remaining cases, then a tactic given that move as a hint can solve these.

 In addition, there is another way in which the Lean Prover can help, which is very important in real-world situations though not as crucial with Chess puzzles.
 The solution given by an AI system or a person to a Chess puzzle may depend on something that is "well known", such as a Bishop and a King alone can never checkmate the opponent.
 While "well known", such results may not be proved in Lean, so Lean will not regard that the solution (say to the problem of achieving a draw) has been proved to be correct.
 However, we can prove to Lean that the solution is correct *assuming* some facts, and Lean will be able to tell us what facts were assumed in a solution.
 In a real-world situation, these may be, for example, empirically known or be human conventions or rules.
-It is of great value to know not just that some empirical facts were used to obtain results, but exactly which facts were used for what results.
+It is of significant value to know not just that some empirical facts were used to obtain results, but exactly which facts were used for what results.

 ## Building bridges